fatiando/pooch/paper/paper.md

 Pooch is designed to be extended: users can plug in custom download functions and post-download processing functions.
-For example, a custom download function could fetch files over FTP instead of HTTP (the default) and a processing function could decrypt a file using a user-defined password once the download is completed.
+For example, a custom download function could fetch files from a password-protected FTP server (the default is HTTP/HTTPS or anonymous FTP) and a processing function could decrypt a file using a user-defined password once the download is completed.
-We include ready-made download functions for HTTP (including basic authentication) and processing functions for unpacking archives (zip or tar) and decompressing files (gzip, lzma, and bzip2).
+We include ready-made download functions for HTTP and FTP (including basic authentication) as well as processing functions for unpacking archives (zip or tar) and decompressing files (gzip, lzma, and bzip2).

 To the best of the authors' awareness, the only other Python software with some overlapping functionality is [Intake](https://github.com/intake/intake).